-Operating SystemsWSJT, MAP65, and WSPR can be compiled for Windows, Linux, FreeBSD, Macintosh OS/X, and most other UNIX-like operating systems.
+Operating SystemsWSJT-X, WSJT, MAP65, WSPR, and WSPR-X can be compiled for Windows, Linux, FreeBSD, Macintosh OS X, and most other UNIX-like operating systems.
 The download links on pages for each program retrieve pre-compiled installation packages for Microsoft Windows, and in some cases also for Ubuntu and other Debian-based 32-bit Linux distributions.
 Users of other operating systems or distributions must compile the programs from source code.

-Anyone interested in the communication problems addressed by WSJT, MAP65, and WSPR is invited to study, adapt, modify, or enhance the code and contribute to further development of the programs.
-Source code is maintained under the version control program Subversion ("svn") in a public open-source repository at Berlios.
-For updates and other information on the continuing development of WSJT, MAP65, and WSPR, you are invited to subscribe to the WSJT developers email list.
+Anyone interested in the communication problems addressed by these programs is invited to study, adapt, modify, or enhance the code and contribute to further development of the programs.
+Source code is maintained under the version control program Subversion in a public open-source repository at SourceForge.
+For updates and other information on the continuing development of these programs you are invited to subscribe to the WSJT developers email list.

 Explicit Downloading InstructionsPresent and past versions of the source code for WSJT, MAP65, MAP65-IQ, and WSPR may be downloaded by using svn commands.
 For example, the latest revisions of source code for can be "checked out" with the commands

 You will need to understand svn in order to use the source-code repository effectively.

 Building the ProgramsSoftware development kits known as JTSDK have been developed by KI7MT to help anyone build the WSJT suite of programs under Windows or Linux.
 The kits provide more-or-less automatic downloading and installation of all needed compilers and utilities.
 Further details and download links can be found here.